 Notifications that are not tailored to suit the user’s timing, activities, and lifestyle will soon become a nuisance to the user.

 As a product owner, you should understand that push notifications are not primarily marketing tools but engagement tools.
 No one wants to be marketed to, but everyone loves to buy when a product engages and solves the user’s need.

 When you are redesigning your next app notifications, you should consider these tips:

 - Solve for the user:

 Consider the user’s needs as they use your app, first and foremost before your marketing.

 There is a saying that no one cares how much you know (in this case: notify) until they know how much you care.
-Users are quick at spotting apps and notifications that are intended at shoving ads and promotions down their phones.
-When users feel that an app’s notification is actually solving for them, they are more open to turning on and keeping the notifications enabled.
+Users are quick at spotting apps and notifications intended at shoving ads and promotions down their phones.
+When users feel that an app’s notification is actually solving, they are more open to turning on and keeping the notifications enabled.